MeepMeeep1/BeginnerF1DatabaseProject/README.md

-# BeginnerF1DatabaseProject
-Formula 1 Database Project
+# Formula 1 Database Project

-This is my first database project using MySQL.
-Basic DML, DQL and DDL.
+Basic DDL, DML, DQL

 In the fast-paced realm of Formula 1, a reliable database is essential for streamlined operations.
 Serving as a centralized hub, it houses critical data like race history, car metrics, and driver stats.
 This information fuels real-time decision-making during races, enabling engineers to adjust strategies on the fly based on telemetry data.
 Beyond the track, teams use the database for long-term planning, analyzing trends and refining strategies over multiple seasons.
 Moreover, the database plays a pivotal role in technological advancements, facilitating simulations and predictive modeling to fine-tune car setups before races.
 In essence, the Formula 1 database is the linchpin of the entire system, supporting both immediate race decisions and long-term performance optimization.